The airport's calling - and we're already mentally packing.

 Is my baggage covered under my travel insurance?

-Travel insurance policies cover baggage as standard.
-So, if your baggage is lost, stolen or damaged by accident you should be able to claim for it on your travel insurance.
+Travel insurance usually includes baggage cover as standard.
+So if your luggage goes missing, gets stolen or comes back looking worse for wear, you should be able to claim for it.

 -